 Optional Riders Available

-Since the AICPA understands that members have different financial needs, certainly, a cookie-cutter policy will not be a suitable solution for every member.
+Since the trustees of the AICPA life insurance trust understand that members have different financial needs, certainly, a cookie-cutter policy will not be a suitable solution for every member.
 As a result, Prudential offers optional insurance riders that can be used to customize your insurance plan to meet your specific needs and broaden your insurance coverage.

-- Annual Cash Refunds – The CPA Life and Spouse Life Plan provides an annual Cash Refund that serves to lower the actual cost of a member’s life insurance coverage.
+- Annual Cash Refunds – The CPA Life and Spouse Life Plan provide an annual Cash Refund that serves to lower the actual cost of a member’s AICPA insurance coverage.
 Although not guaranteed, members who are covered under the CPA Life and Spouse Life Plan have received a Cash Refund every year since the Plan’s inception.

 - Dependent Child Coverage (CPA Life Plan only) – With the optional Dependent Child Coverage rider, policyholders can insure all their eligible children for $10,000 in coverage for only an additional premium of $6 per year.
 This coverage is also available for adopted or stepchildren as long as they are considered dependents of the named insured.

 - Accelerated Death Benefit – The Accelerated Death Benefit rider is a free option that provides living benefits to the CPA insurance policyholder.
 This rider provides for the insurer to pay a lump-sum payment to the insured if he or she is diagnosed with a terminal illness.
 This payment is considered an advance of the death benefit and payment amount can be up to 75% of the policy’s death benefit or $1 million, whichever is less.
 The amount of the accelerated death benefit is then deducted from the death benefit paid to the beneficiary when the insured eventually passes away.